Wondering what’s in store for interest rates?

 Fed Rate Cuts Will Jump-Start GDP Growth

-We expect that GDP growth will start accelerating in the second half of 2024 as the Fed pivots to easing, with full-year growth numbers peaking in 2025 and 2026.
+We expect that GDP growth will start accelerating in 2025 as the Fed pivots to easing, with full-year growth numbers peaking in 2026 and 2027.
 The resolution of supply constraints should facilitate an acceleration in growth without inflation becoming a concern again.

 We expect a cumulative 3% more real GDP growth through 2027 than the consensus does.
 Consensus remains overly pessimistic on the recovery in the labor supply and has overreacted to near-term productivity headwinds, in our view.